raygun101/MarkupKit/README.md

     <UIImageView image="background.png"/>

 Images are loaded using the `imageNamed:inBundle:compatibleWithTraitCollection:` method of the `UIImage` class.
 The attribute value is passed as the first argument to the method.
-If the owner implements the `bundleForImages` method, the second argument will contain the value returned by this method.
+If the document's owner (usually the view controller) implements the `bundleForImages` method, the second argument will contain the value returned by this method.
 Otherwise, the application's main bundle will be used.
 Finally, if the owner conforms to the `UITraitEnvironment` protocol, the third argument will contain the value returned by the owner's `traitCollection` method.
 Otherwise, it will be `nil`.

 Note that, because images are loaded via `imageNamed:inBundle:compatibleWithTraitCollection:`, image attributes may refer to image sets defined in an asset catalog.
 For example, if the asset catalog contains an image set named "PrintIcon", the following markup would create a button with a title of "Print" and an icon appropriate for the current device resolution: